Renuka-3/article_2021_sparc/README.md

 Here we are investigating skin microbial community compostion along with its associated factors.

 ### Data files
-* [create_phyloseq.R](create_phyloseq.R):The phyloseq object is made
+* [create_phyloseq.R](create_phyloseq.R):The phyloseq object is created
 using OTU table, Taxonomic table and metadata of individuals.

 ### Conclusions
 1. [Core genera](coreanalysis.md):
 Following are the most prevalent genera and phyla found on human skin,
-* Most prevalent genera: Staphylococcus, Bacillus, Corynebacterium and Anaerococcus.
+* Most prevalent genera: Staphylococcus, Bacillus, Corynebacterium, and Anaerococcus.
 * Most prevalent phyla: Firmicutes, Proteobacteria, and Actinobacteria